gavjan/crop_image/README.md

 # crop_image
-Crop images in dir into a rectangle
+Quick Script to crop images in dir into a rectangle.